nmshd/documentation/_docs_operate/configuration.md

   The server under the URL must respond to the request with a status code between 200 and 299.
 Otherwise the Connector will log a warning.

-  Additionally, you can configure an `authenticationProvider` for a target.
-The authentication provider is used to authenticate the request to the webhook.
-The available authentication providers are: `OAuth2` and `ApiKey`.
+  Additionally, you can configure an `authentication` for a target.
+The authentication is used to authenticate the request to the webhook.
+The available authentication methods are: `OAuth2` and `ApiKey`.

   **OAuth2**

-  The OAuth2 authentication provider is used to authenticate the request to the webhook using the client credentials flow of OAuth2.
+  The OAuth2 authentication method is used to authenticate the request to the webhook using the client credentials flow of OAuth2.
 The Connector will send a bearer token as part of the request in its Authentication header.
 The OAuth2 authentication is configured using the following parameters:

   - **type** `"OAuth2", required`

-    The type of the authentication provider.
+    The type of the authentication method.

   - **accessTokenUrl** `string, required`